mcoonen/backup2cloud/README.md

 # backup2cloud
-sh wrapper for duplicity backup
+sh wrapper for duplicity backup.
+Used to backup to remote locations.